rabbitmq/rabbitmq-website/src/pages/contact.md

 Effective June 1st 2024, the RabbitMQ team will adopt a new [community support and release policy](https://github.com/rabbitmq/rabbitmq-server/blob/main/COMMUNITY_SUPPORT.md) for the open source distribution.

 The changes do not impact the current RabbitMQ open source license.
-The RabbitMQ core team will continue developing open source RabbitMQ under the Mozilla Public License 2.0 [on GitHub](https://github.com/rabbitmq).
+The RabbitMQ core team continues developing open source RabbitMQ under the Mozilla Public License 2.0 [on GitHub](https://github.com/rabbitmq).

 With the new policy, older open source release series (for example, RabbitMQ 3.12.x) will no longer receive